kvinay7/kvinay7/README.md

 # Hi there👋, I'm Vinay Kumar

 ## 💫 About Me:
-An Application Development Associate at Accenture in India.
-Computer Science graduate with good understanding in Object-Oriented Programming, Data Structures & Algorithms, and Software Development.
+Java Application Development Associate at Accenture and Computer Science graduate with good understanding in Object-Oriented & Functional Programming, Data Structures & Algorithms, and Software Design & Development.
 Eager to apply theoretical knowledge to real-world challenges, contribute to innovative projects, and continually expand skills in a dynamic professional setting.

 ## 🌐 Socials: